Eazy vs PowerPoint Copilot: A Content-First Editor vs the Corporate Standard in 2026

 Common questions about this comparison.

 For enterprises already on Microsoft 365, Copilot adds genuine utility — especially Narrative Builder and Agent Mode.
 However, independent reviews note that AI-generated slides need 15-30 minutes of manual reformatting each to meet professional standards.
-Eazy produces presentation-ready output at no cost during early access, making the value comparison unfavorable for Copilot on design quality alone.
+Eazy takes a content-first path — write in a real editor, design an on-brand deck, refine by talking to it — at no cost during early access, making the value comparison unfavorable for Copilot on effort alone.

-Eazy — Eazy vs PowerPoint Copilot (2026): AI Presentations Compared
+Eazy vs PowerPoint Copilot (2026): AI Decks Compared